Urge Congress to Invest in the Economic Futures of America’s Workers and Learners

 It is up to Congress to decide on how to fund the federal government.

-Now is the time to contact your representatives in Congress to preserve and increase federal investments in education and workforce development.
+You can use the form to send a message to your representatives in Congress to urge them to preserve and increase federal investments in education and workforce development.

 Please note: JFF reserves the right to not transmit letters.